ricallinson/deuce/README.md

 				module_en-US.json
 				module_en-GB.yaml

-With this directory structure __YUI3 Offline__ will generate the following URI's where each URI is a YUI Language Module.
+With this directory structure __Deuce__ will generate the following URI's where each URI is a YUI Language Module.

 	http://localhost:3000/group/langs/module_en.js
 	http://localhost:3000/group/langs/module_en-US.js